Covid 19 coronavirus: Auckland in lockdown, rest of country in level 2 - Four cases of community transmission

 Pharmacies and supermarkets will remain open, but Ardern said there was no reason to panic-buy.

-"Please do not rush to the supermarket tonight ... there is no reason to rush out and back any purchases this evening."
+"Please do not rush to the supermarket tonight ... there is no reason to rush out and back any purchases this evening.

 For the rest of the country, mass gatherings will be limited to 100 people.